 The NCAA Division I consists of almost 350 institutions, 6,000 teams, and over 170,000 students annually.
 Division I schools are often large, well-funded research universities that can offer respectable scholarships to their recruits.
 This may be due to media contracts and televised games that bring in funding for the institution.
 Student-athletes must maintain certain levels of academic achievement, but often, their main focus is sports.
 A list of Division I schools can be found here.

 Sports offered at the Division I level differ for men and women.
 The men’s Division I sports with the most teams are basketball, cross country, golf, and baseball, in that order.
-For women, they are basketball, volleyball, soccer, and softball.
+For women, they are basketball, cross country, outdoor track and field, and volleyball.
 These are just the most popular; overall, there are over 20 sports that can be played at the Division I level.